peter890331/new_autoshinyhunter_gui_version/README.md

 ---

 ## Some screen recording when using
-These videos are the gains of my actual use for a period of time, as evidenced by the videos.
+These videos are the gains of my actual use for a period of time.
 Includes previously captured using some [older script][1]s.
 (Click in to download to watch the full video.)